 5. Mathematics (includes number and space, shape and measures)

 6. Understanding the world (includes technology, our world and people and communities)

 7. Expressive arts and design (includes being imaginative and using and applying media and materials)

 Through our key person system children are made to feel safe, happy and secure at school and excellent relationships between adults and children are formed quickly.
-Communication between school and home and strong partnerships between the two are vitally important to children’s wellbeing and development and we pride ourselves in keeping parents and children happy through a range of initiatives such as our weekly working together ideas, open classrooms, parental workshops and Dad and Lads sessions, to name but a few!
+Communication between school and home and strong partnerships between the two are vitally important to children’s wellbeing and development.
+We pride ourselves in keeping parents and children happy through a range of initiatives such as our weekly working together ideas, open classrooms, parental workshops and lets learn together sessions, to name but a few!
 Needless to say, all teaching staff are on hand at the beginning and end of the day to discuss any issues or enquiries as they arise.